Skip to main content

 cordon setup codex

 Configure cordon for OpenAI Codex.
-Runs the base setup automatically, then writes proxy env vars to Codex’s .env and shell_environment_policy.set entries to Codex’s config.toml.
+Runs the base setup automatically, then writes the standard proxy and CA env vars to Codex’s .env and shell_environment_policy.set entries in Codex’s config.toml.

 cordon setup codex